massimocaprinali/cloud-foundry-public/create-app.md

 To get started creating your application, take the following steps:
   1. Click **Catalog** in the IBM Cloud toolbar.
-  2. Click **Cloud Foundry Apps** and choose a runtime.
-Follow the Getting Started guide to specify a name, and select how you want to code.
-Click **Create**.
+  2. Click **Cloud Foundry Apps** and choose the **Cloud Foundry** tile.
+Follow **Public Applications** to select a Region, Runtime, Name, etc. Click **Create**.
-  3. When you are finished with the Getting Started guide, click **Overview**.
+  3. When you are finished with the **Getting Started** guide, click **Overview**.
   5. You can add a service to your app by clicking **Create connection** on the app Overview in the dashboard.
-Browse and select services from the catalog, or, scroll to the end of the catalog and click **{{site.data.keyword.Bluemix_notm}} Experimental Services** to browse experimental services.
 Or, you can use the cf command line interface.
 See Options for working with apps.
   6. On the Overview page, scroll to the "Continuous delivery" card and click **View toolchain**.
-Your app's source will be saved in a repo that is hosted on Bluemix.
+Your app's source will be saved in a repo that is hosted on IBM Cloud.
 An open toolchain that uses that repo and a delivery pipeline to develop and deploy your app is also created.
-For more information about the Continuous Delivery service, see <a href="https://console.ng.bluemix.net/docs/services/ContinuousDelivery/index.html#cd_getting_started">Getting started with Continuous Delivery</a>.
+For more information about the Continuous Delivery service, see <a href="https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-getting-started#cd_getting_started">Getting started with Continuous Delivery</a>.

 **Note:** If a service that you bind to an app crashes, the app might stop running or have errors. {{site.data.keyword.Bluemix_notm}} does not automatically restart the app to recover from these problems.
 Consider coding your app to identify and recover from outages, exceptions, and connection failures.
 See the Apps are not automatically restarted troubleshooting topic for more information.